fastenhealth/policy/09-configuration_management_policy.md

 ## 9.5 Patch Management Procedures

 1. Luma does not have root access to the virtual machines.
 Patches are managed by AWS.
+2. Patches on user devices such as laptops are centrally managed via an MDM solution.
+Luma's Information Security team pushes out required patches on demand.
+Security related updates, such as anti-virus definition updates are automatically applied as they become available.

 ## 9.6 Software Development Procedures